-Why it mattered: Leadership Victoria filled a crucial gap by connecting emerging leaders with mentors, providing hands-on experience through Volunteer Victoria events, and building networks that strengthened community teamwork.
+Why it still matters in 2026: Leadership Victoria filled a crucial gap by connecting emerging leaders with mentors, providing hands-on experience through Volunteer Victoria events, and building networks that strengthened community teamwork.
 The program helped individuals develop critical thinking, problem-solving, and ethical decision-making skills – abilities that extend beyond community leadership and apply to various industries, including online gambling.
+Its alumni network, now numbering nearly 400 graduates, continues to occupy senior roles across Greater Victoria’s public, private, and nonprofit sectors.

 From Community Leadership to Casino Management